1220812/LAPR2/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an owner, I intend to submit a request for listing a property sale or rent, choosing the responsible agent
+As an owner, I intend to submit a request for listing a property sale or rent, choosing the responsible agent.